Toshiya Miyata

-Toshiya Miyata (宮田俊哉, Toshiya Miyata) is a Japanese singer, actor, TV personality, voice actor, and novelist. he is a member of boys band Kis-My-Ft2 and its derivative group Busaiku(舞祭組) under Starto Entertainment.
+Toshiya Miyata (宮田俊哉, Toshiya Miyata) is a Japanese singer, actor, TV personality, voice actor, and novelist.
+He is a member of boy band Kis-My-Ft2 and its sub-unit Busaiku (舞祭組) under Starto Entertainment.
 His nickname is Miyacchi.

-History
+Early life

 Miyata was born in 1988 in Yamato City, Kanagawa Prefecture.
 He comes from the same hometown as Hiroshi Nagano of V6, a senior in his talent agency Johnny & Associates.
 Miyata attended the same elementary and junior high schools that Nagano had attended, and as a child, he received his first bicycle—purchased by his parents—from the bicycle shop run by Nagano's family, which is well known for operating a bike store.

 Since Miyata's mother was a big fan of Koichi Domoto of the Kinki Kids and hoped her son would become a prince-like star like Koichi, she sent Miyata's resume to the Johnny & Associates.
 After auditioning, Miyata joined Johnny & Associates on February 4, 2001.
 Wataru Yokoo and Takashi Nikaido, who would later become members of Kis-My-Ft2, also participated in the same audition.

+Career

-After joining several groups as a trainee (Johnny's Jr.), he was selected as a member of Kis-My-Ft2 in 2005 and made his CD debut with Everybody Go on August 10, 2011, seven years after their formation.
+After performing in several trainee groups as a member of Johnny's Jr., Miyata was selected as a member of Kis-My-Ft2 in 2005. he was selected as a member of Kis-My-Ft2 in 2005 and made his CD debut with "Everybody Go" on August 10, 2011, seven years after their formation.